zziwi96/CZ4010/README.md

 ### Overview

-This project aims to implement a cryptographically secure hardware random number generator by following one of the most cited TRNG design by Wold, Tan, in ["Analysis and Enhancement of Random Number Generator in FPGA Based on Oscillator Rings".](https://www.hindawi.com/journals/ijrc/2009/501672/) The inherent jitter within the ring oscillator (RO) structure provides the source of entropy.
-The degree of randomness can be further improved by creating multiple ROs and connecting their output to an XOR-tree, where an output bit will be sampled at each clock cycle.
+This project aims to implement a cryptographically secure hardware random number generator by following one of the most cited TRNG design by Wold, Tan, in ["Analysis and Enhancement of Random Number Generator in FPGA Based on Oscillator Rings".](https://www.hindawi.com/journals/ijrc/2009/501672/) We would like to verify whether this design can be implemented on an entry level FPGA board while producing an output bitstream that passes the NIST 800-22 randomness test suite.

+According to Wold, Tan's design, inherent jitter within the ring oscillator (RO) structure provides the source of entropy.
+The degree of randomness that follows can be further improved by creating multiple ROs and connecting their output to an XOR-tree, where an output bit will be sampled at each clock cycle.

 The design is done on Verilog, synthesised and implemented using Vivado on an entry level Basys3 FPGA board.
-We have provided all the source file and constraint file in this repository.
+We have provided all the [source files](hdl_src/) and [constraint file](hdl_constraints/) in this repository.
 No test bench was included since the output of RO structures in Vivado's simulator is constantly undefined (X).

-If you'd like to verify the design, please make sure to import the Basys 3 board file into Vivado by copying it to the installation folder.
+If you'd like to verify the design, please make sure to install the Basys 3 board file into Vivado by copying it to the installation folder.
 The board file is also included in the repository.

 ### Design